How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

-Champagne towers are a hit at events.
-They add elegance and amazement.
-But how many glasses do you need for a perfect tower?
-Planning is key to avoiding mishaps, whether it's a grand wedding or a corporate event.
+Champagne towers add elegance and spectacle to any event.
+But how many glasses do you need for your tower?
+Careful number planning is key to avoiding mishaps, whether it is a grand wedding or a corporate celebration.

 Champagne Tower Essentials: What You'll Need

-Creating a champagne tower isn’t just about stacking glasses and pouring bubbly.
+Creating a champagne tower is not just about stacking glasses and pouring bubbly.
 It starts with a solid, level surface that can support the full weight of the tower.
-You’ll also want to protect the area beneath with a tray or waterproof cover to catch any spills.
+Protect the area beneath with a tray or waterproof cover to catch any spills.
 Keep a champagne bucket close by to chill your bottles and make serving easier.
-For that extra wow factor, consider adding lighting around the base to highlight the tower and create a more festive atmosphere.
+For that extra visual impact, consider adding lighting around the base to highlight the tower and create a more festive atmosphere.

 Choosing the Right Glasses: Saucers vs. Flutes

-When it comes to building a champagne tower, the type of glass you choose is crucial.
+The type of glass you choose is crucial.
 Champagne saucers are the preferred choice for towers.
-Unlike flutes, saucers have a wide, shallow bowl that provides stability, making them ideal for stacking.
+Unlike flutes, saucers have a wide, shallow bowl that provides stability, making them well-suited for stacking.

-It's essential to consider the size of the glasses as well.
+It is essential to consider the size of the glasses as well.
 Saucers typically hold about 4.5 ounces of champagne, which is less than the standard flute.
-This means you'll need to adjust the amount of champagne you purchase for your event.
+This means you will need to adjust the amount of champagne you purchase.
 Opting for saucers not only adds to the visual appeal of your tower but also ensures it remains steady throughout your celebration.

-When selecting glasses, also consider their quality.
-A well-made saucer can enhance the overall look of your tower.
-Expo Hire UK offers a range of high-quality champagne saucers for hire.
-Our catering equipment hire service ensures you have access to the best glasses for your tower, adding an extra touch of elegance to your event.
+Glass quality matters too.
+A well-made saucer enhances the overall look of your tower.
+Expo Hire offers a range of high-quality champagne saucers for hire, and our glassware hire range includes options suited to towers and events of any size.
+Our catering equipment hire service ensures you have access to the right glasses for your tower.
+For the full range of champagne glasses for hire, including saucers and flutes, browse our champagne glassware selection.

 Calculating Champagne Quantities